MohammadBShreem/ShapeRecognition/VisibileSim/README.md

-# Sudoku Solver Implementation Report
+# Sudoku Solver VisibileSim Report

 This report provides a detailed explanation of the Sudoku solver algorithm and answers key questions regarding its implementation and efficiency.
 The solver is based on a distributed block structure, where each block represents a Sudoku cell, and the grid is managed dynamically based on user input and conflict checks.